xinglinchen666/DevOpsLectureNotesV3/WK10_Availability_Scaling_K8S/hands_on/eks_demo.md

 # EKS
-This is the handson to deploy ngnix app to EKS.
+This is the handson to deploy a simple app to EKS.
 So you can get a feel.

 # Prerequisite
 Have AWS account